 What is a BIA?

-A Business Improvement Area (BIA) is an association of commercial property owners and tenants within a defined area who work in partnership with the City to create thriving, competitive, and safe business areas that attract shoppers, diners, tourists, and new businesses.
-By working collectively, local business have the organizational and funding capacity to be catalysts for civic improvement, enhancing the quality of life in their local neighbourhood and the City as a whole.
-Toronto now boasts a total of 82 BIAs, representing more than 35,000 businesses – the largest number of BIAs in North America.
+A Business Improvement Area (BIA) is a non-profit association of commercial property owners and tenants within a defined area who collaborates with the City to create thriving, competitive, and safe business areas that attract shoppers and diners, tourists, and new businesses.
+By working collectively, local businesses have the organizational and funding capacity to be catalysts for civic improvement, enhancing the quality of life in their local neighbourhood and the City.
+Toronto now boasts a total of 85 BIAs, representing more than 90,000 businesses – the largest number of BIAs in North America.
 The world’s first BIA was started in Toronto in 1970.
 Since then, this innovative public-private partnership model has been copied internationally.
-Focusing on street/sidewalk beautification, marketing and promotional campaigns, street festivals, clean street/graffiti-removal campaigns, and crime prevention strategies, BIAs also act as a unified voice to address issues on behalf of their membership.
+Focusing on street/sidewalk beautification, marketing and promotional campaigns, street festivals, clean street/graffiti removal campaigns, and crime prevention strategies, BIAs also act as a unified voice to address issues on behalf of their membership.
 BIA members employ more than 400,000 people in full-time and part-time positions.
-Over 7.4 million people attend the more than 160 community events and street festivals supported and produced by BIAs throughout the year.
+Over 7.4 million people attend the more than 160 community events, and street festivals supported and produced by BIAs throughout the year.
 Source: City of Toronto website.

 How does a BIA works?

 A BIA is run by a volunteer Board of Management elected from its members.
 The Board is nominated at an Annual General Meeting and, once approved by City Council, serves a four-year term concurrent with the term of Council.
 The Board works on behalf of its BIA and meets regularly to develop budgets, set priorities, implement capital improvements, plan festivals, and promote its business area.